nvsco-10/readme-generator/test.md

 Clone the repository.

 ## Usage
-Enter any city name and the weather conditions will be displayed.
+Enter a city and the weather conditions will be displayed.

 ## License
-This code is licensed under [BSD 2-Clause](https://opensource.org/licenses/BSD-2-Clause).
+This code is licensed under [MIT License](https://mit-license.org/).

 ## Contributing
-If you would like to contribute to this project, please send an email to test@aaa.com.
+If you would like to contribute to this project, please email test@email.com.

 ## Tests
 No tests as of the moment.